ssbc/ssb-meta-feeds-spec/sharding-math.md

 ## Definitions

-Let $Feeds$ be the total number of content feeds, and $Feeds'$ be the number of content feeds which the current peer is going to replicate. $Feeds' <= Feeds$.
+Let $Feeds$ be the total number of content feeds, and $Feeds'$ be the number of content feeds which the current peer is going to replicate. $Feeds' \leq Feeds$.

 Let $Shards$ be the number of shard feeds, and $Shards'$ the number of shard feeds the current peer is going to replicate.

 $Replicating$ refers to the number of feeds (either content feeds or metafeeds) in the tree that are replicated.

 $Overhead$ is the total number of metafeed messages replicated.
 It includes messages from the root metafeed and from the shard metafeeds.
 Does not include messages from content feeds.